 Serving and storing lemon pudding

-Storage: Store this pudding in the fridge, covered with plastic wrap for 3-4 days.
+- Storage: Store this pudding in the fridge, covered with plastic wrap for 3-4 days.
 The day after making you’ll still have some sauce but the longer it sits, the more sauce will soak into the sponge.
 It will still taste amazing though.
-It will freeze well too.
+It can be frozen too.

 If you’re a lemon lover or know a lemon lover then this lemon surprise pudding recipe is for you.
 All at once, comforting and uplifting you’ll be amazed how flavour packed this incredibly simple dessert is.
 If a fluffy, self saucing sponge pudding doesn’t grab you, I don’t know what will.